Patricia Wen is a staff writer for the Boston Globe magazine where she focuses on investigative narratives, in-depth features and profiles.

-Over the years, Wen has specialized in covering social service, legal and medical issues.
-She has been a finalist for the Pulitzer Prize three times – in 2004 for feature writing, in 2013 as part of a team for national reporting, and in 2018 as Spotlight editor overseeing a seven-part series on race issues in Boston.
-Wen has also twice won the Casey Medal for coverage of children and family issues, each time in the category of major projects in large publications.
+Over her time at the Globe, she has been a finalist for the Pulitzer Prize three times – in 2004 for feature writing, in 2013 as part of a team for national reporting, and in 2018 as the Spotlight editor overseeing a seven-part series on race issues in Boston.

 While she oversaw Spotlight, the team produced numerous investigative and explanatory projects, including its first podcast-print series, Gladiator, about the life and death of New England Patriots star Aaron Hernandez.
 The podcast, produced in partnership with Wondery, has attracted more than 10 million downloads and is being made into a TV series by FX.